 Western culture, as well as most of the world’s population in general today to a large degree are agnostic in thought.
 This should be a hard pill to swallow as various forms of media and academia exacerbate the agnostic revolution.
 Modern culture has sunk into the comfortable saddle of common opinion that while we can know what is true in matters pertaining to the natural world, we cannot know what is true in matters beyond the natural world or that which pertains to the spiritual world.
 In other words, humanity can know objective and even subjective truths about your pet dog, backyard plants, stars, human beings and even atomic particles.
 However, realities such as God, spiritual beings, angels, prophetic revelation from a divine source are off the table for intelligent discussion in regard to their reality.

-Aren’t you tired of constantly having to figure out what is really true while dealing with all of these different points of view and arguments?
-Aren’t you tired of having to sift through history’s wars fomented by religion and the lack of hard evidence this fighting produced?
+Aren’t you tired of constantly having to figure out what’s really true while dealing with all of these different points of view and arguments?
+Aren’t you tired of having to find out what truth really is and if absolute truth exists?
 Don’t you know that we have a pill for everything now in our modern world?
 If you’re one of these chronic sufferers and your head aches – There is a way out!
 You don’t have “think”anymore!
-Just look around at all the disagreement, and declare that since there is disagreement it is obvious that no one really knows, and then just embrace agnosticism and forget about it!
-Take two agnostic pills a day in accordance with the easy social instructions and you’ll see results in less than 30 days or your money back.
-Several scientific studies back up our claim and side affects are mild…Until you die.
-Agnosticism is presented as being above the fray of all the social dissension and conflicting positions down below which seem to be getting nowhere and working really hard at it.
+Just look around at all the disagreement, and declare that since there is disagreement it is obvious that nobody really knows… So, just simply embrace agnosticism and forget about it!
+Take two agnostic pills a day in accordance with the easy social instructions and you’ll see results in less than 30 days or your money back!
+Several scientific and clinical studies back up our claim and side affects are mild…Until you die that is.
+After all, agnosticism is a unique drug for the mind in that it claims to know what it doesn’t know at all!

 Christians, Jews, Muslims, Buddhists, Hindus, and people of all viewpoints, present arguments for their positions.
 If I am a Christian, and I want to know that my Christian position is justified, I must know why these other viewpoints are not justified, and that involves KNOWING where and why their arguments fail.
 Similarly, if I am an Agnostic, and I want to know that my agnostic position is justified, I must know why all the non-agnostic positions are not justified, and that involves knowing where and why their arguments fail.
 Agnosticism claims to provide a glorious shortcut around this required process of thinking and weighing arguments, but it does not.